zyedidia/micro/README.md

 to report bugs, ask questions, or suggest new features.

 For a more informal setting to discuss the editor, you can join the [Gitter chat](https://gitter.im/zyedidia/micro).

+Sometimes I am unresponsive, and I apologize!
+If that happens, please ping me.